unoplatform/uno.extensions/doc/03-Logging.md

 ## Uno Internal Logging

-To use the same logging for Uno internal messages
+To use the same logging for Uno internal messages call EnableUnoLogging after the Build method on the IHost instance.

 ```csharp
 private IHost Host { get; }